 Other Notes about Hiking Smutwood Peak

-You shouldn’t attempt Mount Smuts unless you are a well seasoned scrambler and have helmets, rope, and a GPS.
-There has been a death on the descent and a rope with rappel skills would make it much safer and easier.
+You shouldn’t attempt Mount Smuts unless you are a well-seasoned scrambler and have helmets, rope, and a GPS.
+There have been multiple deaths on the descent, and a rope with rappel skills would make it much safer and easier.

 Wildlife Awareness on The Hike